tektutor/rhel9/Day5/README.md

 Note
 <pre>
 - use Virtual Machine Manager (GUI) tool to create the VMs
-- Allocate 2048 GB RAM, CPU - 1 core and  Storage - 20GB.
+- allocate 2048 GB RAM, CPU - 1 core and  Storage - 20GB.
 - I gave root/root as the login credentials for simplicity
 - I clone the first VM (rhelvm1) to created rhelvm2 and rhelvm3.
 </pre>